Epidilius/Miner-Manager/README.md

 //Fields

-Target Pool: The pool you want to mine in (format like: stratum+tcp://us.pool.garlicsoup.xyz:3333)
+- Target Pool: The pool you want to mine in (format like: stratum+tcp://us.pool.garlicsoup.xyz:3333)

-Target Wallet: The wallet your mined garlic will go to
+- Target Wallet: The wallet your mined garlic will go to

-Duration: HH (hours), MM (minutes), and SS (seconds).
+- Duration: HH (hours), MM (minutes), and SS (seconds).
 The duration is the total of all three fields.
 Use numbers, not words.
 Leave empty for no time limit on the miner

-Use Lookup Gap: If this is checked, it will add "--lookup-gap 2" to your bat
+- Use Lookup Gap: If this is checked, it will add "--lookup-gap 2" to your bat
+- Algorithm: The algorithm you want to mine.
+Leave as scrypt:10 for GRLC

 //Buttons

-Add to Queue: Takes the information you inputted and adds itto your queue
+- Add to Queue: Takes the information you inputted and adds it to your queue

-Start: If you stopped the miner, this starts it back up and resumes the timers
+- Start: If you stopped the miner, this starts it back up and resumes the timers

-Stop: Pauses your timer, kills your miner.
+- Stop: Pauses your timer, kills your miner.

-Skip: Ends the current job
+- Skip: Ends the current job

-Up Arrow: Moves the selected job up the queue
+- Up Arrow: Moves the selected job up the queue

-Down Arrow: Moves the selected job down the queue
+- Down Arrow: Moves the selected job down the queue

-Checkmark: Starts your mining jobs (starting at the top of the queue)
+- Checkmark: Starts your mining jobs (starting at the top of the queue)

-Cross: Removes selected job from the queue
+- Cross: Removes selected job from the queue

+//Config

+- MinerPath: The directory you have ccminer in
+- CCMinerName: The name of your ccminer
+- MinerName: What you want your bat file to be called
+- CatalystName: The name of your catalyst file.
+This starts the bat file (which runs your miner) to avoid locking issues

+MaxTemp: The max temperatur of your GPU

 ----  ----  ----  ----
 Setup: